starphene/starphene-docs/Project State Clicker (conflict).md

 Random events
 Similar model to after inc, nothing to explain

+Collectibles and relics
+Collectibles are hidden in various layers of UI (or gameplay) and reward relics for collecting them all.
+Relics are permanent buffs which accumulate value with age and can be sold for gold or platinum.

 Food
 Starts as a basic resource before branching out into different types of nutrients, incentivizing varied production.
 Feeding the population all available types of food would give productivity buffs.
 Starvation cascades will be made way milder by an ability to turn on rationing mode and prioritize abandoning food production last in case of depopulation (it’d also be a whole system configurable by the player).
 Likewise, there would be an option to increase consumption to grow population faster unlockable with the tech tree.
 Industrial age would introduce happiness loss from unemployment.